Alexander & Baldwin, Inc. (NYSE:ALEX) Shares Sold by Shell Asset Management Co.

-Shell Asset Management Co. decreased its holdings in shares of Alexander & Baldwin, Inc. (NYSE:ALEX – Get Rating) by 16.8% during the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 22,717 shares of the financial services provider’s stock after selling 4,581 shares during the period.
-Shell Asset Management Co.’s holdings in Alexander & Baldwin were worth $425,000 at the end of the most recent reporting period.
+Shell Asset Management Co. trimmed its holdings in Alexander & Baldwin, Inc. (NYSE:ALEX – Get Rating) by 16.8% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 22,717 shares of the financial services provider’s stock after selling 4,581 shares during the period.
+Shell Asset Management Co.’s holdings in Alexander & Baldwin were worth $425,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds have also modified their holdings of the business.
-Envestnet Asset Management Inc. lifted its stake in shares of Alexander & Baldwin by 6.7% in the fourth quarter.
-Envestnet Asset Management Inc. now owns 188,734 shares of the financial services provider’s stock valued at $3,535,000 after purchasing an additional 11,824 shares during the period.
+Other large investors have also recently added to or reduced their stakes in the company.
+Envestnet Asset Management Inc. lifted its holdings in Alexander & Baldwin by 6.7% in the 4th quarter.
+Envestnet Asset Management Inc. now owns 188,734 shares of the financial services provider’s stock valued at $3,535,000 after purchasing an additional 11,824 shares in the last quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. grew its holdings in Alexander & Baldwin by 9.0% in the fourth quarter.
+Ltd. boosted its position in shares of Alexander & Baldwin by 9.0% in the fourth quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 38,181 shares of the financial services provider’s stock valued at $720,000 after purchasing an additional 3,138 shares during the last quarter.
-Mesirow Institutional Investment Management Inc. increased its position in shares of Alexander & Baldwin by 29.8% in the fourth quarter.
-Mesirow Institutional Investment Management Inc. now owns 649,205 shares of the financial services provider’s stock valued at $12,160,000 after buying an additional 148,893 shares in the last quarter.
+Ltd. now owns 38,181 shares of the financial services provider’s stock worth $720,000 after acquiring an additional 3,138 shares during the last quarter.
+Mesirow Institutional Investment Management Inc. boosted its holdings in shares of Alexander & Baldwin by 29.8% in the 4th quarter.
+Mesirow Institutional Investment Management Inc. now owns 649,205 shares of the financial services provider’s stock valued at $12,160,000 after purchasing an additional 148,893 shares during the last quarter.
 Asset Management One Co.
-Ltd. raised its stake in shares of Alexander & Baldwin by 4.9% during the 4th quarter.
+Ltd. boosted its holdings in shares of Alexander & Baldwin by 4.9% in the 4th quarter.
 Asset Management One Co.
-Ltd. now owns 114,662 shares of the financial services provider’s stock worth $2,148,000 after buying an additional 5,351 shares during the last quarter.
-Finally, ProShare Advisors LLC purchased a new stake in shares of Alexander & Baldwin in the 4th quarter worth about $214,000.
+Ltd. now owns 114,662 shares of the financial services provider’s stock valued at $2,148,000 after purchasing an additional 5,351 shares during the last quarter.
+Finally, ProShare Advisors LLC purchased a new stake in shares of Alexander & Baldwin during the 4th quarter valued at $214,000.
 85.56% of the stock is owned by institutional investors and hedge funds.

-Separately, StockNews.com initiated coverage on shares of Alexander & Baldwin in a research note on Thursday, March 16th.
-They issued a “hold” rating on the stock.
+Separately, StockNews.com initiated coverage on shares of Alexander & Baldwin in a research report on Thursday, March 16th.
+They set a “hold” rating on the stock.

 Alexander & Baldwin Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, July 5th.
-Shareholders of record on Friday, June 16th will be issued a $0.22 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, July 5th.
+Investors of record on Friday, June 16th will be issued a dividend of $0.22 per share.
+This represents a $0.88 dividend on an annualized basis and a yield of 4.65%.
 The ex-dividend date of this dividend is Thursday, June 15th.
-This represents a $0.88 dividend on an annualized basis and a yield of 4.65%.
-Alexander & Baldwin’s dividend payout ratio (DPR) is -123.94%.
+Alexander & Baldwin’s payout ratio is -123.94%.

 Alexander & Baldwin, Inc engages in real estate business.
 It operates through the following segments: Commercial Real Estate, Land Operations, and Materials and Construction.
 The Commercial Real Estate segment includes investments and acquisitions, construction and development, in-house leasing and property management, and asset management.